MuhammadHassanBashir/HAPROXY/README.md

 ## Testing

-    Create an NGINX container with any server port on the server where HAProxy is running.
+    Create an NGINX container on 8000 port on the server where HAProxy is running.
 Then test the HAProxy configuration.
 A successful configuration will display the NGINX home page.

 # Haproxy configuration for my scenerio